Gangotri Gaumukh Tapovan Trek - Trekking in Garhwal Himalaya

-Gomukh, the terminus or snout of the Gangotri Glacier, from where Bhagirathi River originates, is one of the primary sources of the Ganges River.
-The place is situated in Uttarkashi district in the state of Uttarakhand, India.
+Gomukh, the terminus or snout of the Gangotri Glacier, from where Bhagirathi River originates.
+It is one of the primary sources of the Ganges River.
+The place is in Uttarkashi district in the state of Uttarakhand, India.
 It is one of the largest in the Himalayas with an estimated volume of over 27 cubic kilometers.
 The most well-known Tapovan in India is the area above the Gangotri Glacier.
 Tapovan area is base camp for several mountaineering expeditions.
-Tapovan area is full of meadows, streams and flowering plants and the meadows are considered as one of the best high altitude meadow in India.
+Tapovan area is full of meadows, streams and flowering plants and the meadows are one of the best high altitude meadows in India.

 Jolly Grant Airport is the airport serving Dehradun, located about 25 km from the city.
 There is a daily flight from Delhi to Dehradun.

 Take the overnight train to Dehradun from Delhi

 •Nandadevi Express - Train no: 12205 (Departure 11:50pm; Arrival - 5:40am)